Extended Payment Terms: What to Do When Your Customers Take a Long Time to Pay

 Why Do Companies Have Long Payment Terms?

-When companies receive payment quickly but don’t have to pay their bills quickly, they have more money coming in than going out.
+When companies receive payments quickly but don’t have to pay their bills quickly, they have more money coming in than going out.
 Companies can use that time to buy back stock, pay off a larger supplier with stricter payment terms, or invest it internally or externally.

 How to Manage Extended Payments